term7/term7-journal-mod/README.md

 `ghost restart`

 Unfortunately we relised that starting with Ghost version 5.5.0 (which is when Ghost changed from UNPKG to JSDELIVR), deleting these lines will break Ghost.
-Code injection in the site header stopped working...
+I.e. code injection in the site header stopped working...
 Until this issue is resolved we recommend to revert the update to Ghost Version 5.4.0 with these commands:

 `cd /var/www/ghost`<br>